h2jaafar/WPN/README.md

 This section is responsible for generating and labelling the training data used to train the Machine Learning models.
 To run the trainer, use the runtrainer.py script in src.
 Modify the required hyperparameters (sim_start,gen_start,train_start), the algorithm you want to train, and the training_data you want to generate.
+The training pipeline is dependant on training data generated from the generator.
-WIP.
-Note, you must change the atlas name under the LSTM module you are intending to train.
-Further explanation will be added.
-Note, you must also create a folder named _cache_ in src>resources in order for the trainer to function correctly (This has been fixed by using makedirs instead of mkdir).
+Note, you must also
+create a folder named _cache_ in src>resources in order for the trainer to function correctly.

-When editing in any desired IDE, ensure you are using the PathBench>SRC folder as the working directory, else it will create a directory in an unwanted spot.

 **Generator**
 This section is a class wrapper over the third party Machine Learning libraries.
 It provides a generic training pipeline based on the holdout method and standardised access to the training data.

 **Analyzer**
 Analyzer.
 The final section manages the statistical measures used in the practical assessment of the algorithms.
 Custom metrics can be defined as well as graphical displays for visual interpretations.

 **ROS Real-time Extension**.
 The extension provides real-time support for visualisation, coordination and interaction with a physical robot.
+The ros extension subscribes to odom readings from the robot, and will publish velocity commands.
+More complete simulations will be provided at a later date.

 **Example Real Trajectory**
 <br />